rccchoudhury/rccchoudhury.github.io/_pages/about.md

 I'm broadly interested in making video understanding faster and more efficient.
 In particular, I work on enabling vision algorithms to continuously perceive the world in high resolution and at 30+ FPS.

-During my graduate studies, I've spent time as a research scientist intern at [Meta FAIR](https://ai.meta.com/) (with Jing Huang).Before starting my PhD, I was a software engineer at [Nuro](https://www.nuro.ai/), where I worked on trajectory forecasting models for self-driving vehicles.
+During my PhD, I interned at at [Meta FAIR](https://ai.meta.com/) (with Jing Huang).Before starting my PhD, I was a software engineer at [Nuro](https://www.nuro.ai/), where I worked on trajectory forecasting models for self-driving vehicles.
 Even before that, I graduated from [Caltech](https://www.caltech.edu/).
 When I'm not working on research, I enjoy running, lifting weights, and listening to electronic music.